ABR’s resident expert of all things two-wheeled answers your questions.

 Summer tyres have to operate and supply grip in quite a range of temperatures, with tread to shift water when the inevitable rain starts.
 Winter tyres are more designed to operate at low temperatures, usually below 7C.
 The compound of a winter tyre has a high silica content which lets it work in the cold.

 Metzeler Tourance Next tyres have a higher silica content than some others.
 I’m sure most tyres produced for adventure bikes would be similar.
-I think that to go with a good adventure spec tyre from a top manufacturer would be the best option.
+I think that going with a good adventure spec tyre from a top manufacturer would be the best option.
 If it’s icy, nothing will grip unless your tyre is studded, but that’s not legal in the UK.
 A good aggressive treaded adventure tyre should be able to cope with deepish snow, but maybe the best option would be to leave it in the shed on those days, though where’s the fun in that?

 So, where are we with this?
 Fit a good pair of tyres just before the bad weather hits to give the maximum grip in the conditions.
 Maybe lower the pressures by about 20%.
 This helps the tyre warm up a little quicker and spreads the load over a wider footprint.